maggiemcc/employee-tracker/README.md

 ## Installation

-List specific steps to help remove ambiguity and get people to use your project as quickly as possible.
-Let people know if it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually.
 To install necessary dependencies, run the following command:
 `npm install`

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
-Use Insomnia or Postman to test route end points.
 Create a .env file containing the following variables with your information:
 ```
 DB_NAME='employeeTracker_db'